dsenech/qcm_wed_doc/_sources/options.rst.txt

-    "accur_SEF", "5e-08", "Accuracy of the Potthoff functional" "accur_band_lanczos", "1e-12", "energy difference tolerance for stopping the BL process" "accur_continued_fraction", "0.01", "value of beta below which the simple Lanczod process stops" "accur_deflation", "1e-07", "norm below which a vector is deflated in the Band Lanczos method" "accur_lanczos", "1e-12", "tolerance of the Ritz residual estimate in the Lanczos method" "band_lanczos_minimum_gap", "1e-05", "gap between the lowest two states in BL below which the method fails" "cutoff_scale", "1e+12", "high-frequency cutoff in integrals"
+    "accur_SEF", "5e-08", "Accuracy of the Potthoff functional" "accur_band_lanczos", "1e-12", "energy difference tolerance for stopping the BL process" "accur_continued_fraction", "0.01", "value of beta below which the simple Lanczod process stops" "accur_deflation", "1e-07", "norm below which a vector is deflated in the band Lanczos method" "accur_lanczos", "1e-12", "tolerance of the Ritz residual estimate in the Lanczos method" "band_lanczos_minimum_gap", "1e-05", "gap between the lowest two states in BL below which the method fails" "cutoff_scale", "1e+12", "high-frequency cutoff in integrals"